-Highland Park is one of a diminishing number of distilleries that have their own floor maltings, housed in an oddly Y-shaped building.
+Highland Park's floor maltings are housed in a fascinating Y-shaped building.
 Here you can get a real sense of the start of the process, and view the chariot used to spread the malt, and the shovels (and more recent less labour intensive machines) used to turn it at intervals during the week it will spend in the maltings.
 You may even meet one of the distillery cats guarding this essential raw material.

-This spirit is then placed in ex-bourbon and ex-sherry casks of 250 and 500 litre capacity, and these are taken to the bonded warehouses to spend the 12 (or more) years in which their content very very slowly becomes Highland Park single malt whisky.
+This spirit is then placed in ex-bourbon and ex-sherry casks of 250 and 500 litre capacity, and these are taken to the bonded warehouses to spend the 12 (or more) years in which their content very very slowly becomes Highland Park single malt Scotch whisky.

 The final stage of the distillery tour follows this part of the process to one of the bonded warehouses where you can look at and touch (unfilled) barrels before viewing the real thing stacked three high into the distance beyond a clear screen.
 This is always a good moment to reflect on the amount of up-front investment needed if you want to set up a distillery.